 Another way ghostwriting projects save business owners time is through responding to client requests.
 Businesses can hire a ghostwriter to respond to emails and contact forms to address basic inquiries.
 The client believes they are talking to the business owner while the owner can focus their efforts on more demanding tasks.

 On top of time-saving benefits, ghostwriters also generally produce higher quality works than business owners.
 That's because they are professionally trained writers.
 Their writing skills include proper spelling and grammar as well as writing style.
-They can write in different voices and tones that reflect the values and personality of your business branding.
-They can also write content from a different point of view and adjust to the target audience as needed.
+Professional writers can write in different voices and tones — or in the client's voice — to reflect the values and personality of your business branding.
+They can also produce ghostwritten content from a different point of view and adjust to the target audience as needed.